WiseLife42/GetADPSO/README.md

 # Introduction
 This Python script retrieves and displays fine-grained password policies (FGPPs) applied to users and groups in Active Directory.
-It also displays details of configured SOPs, including attributes such as minimum password length, password complexity, lockout duration, etc.
+It also displays details of configured PSO, including attributes such as minimum password length, password complexity, lockout duration, etc.

 The script performs the following actions:
-* Displays groups with PSOs applied.
+* Displays groups with PSO applied.
-* Displays users with PSOs applied.
+* Displays users with PSO applied.
-* Displays details of PSOs configured in Active Directory.
+* Displays details of PSO configured in Active Directory.

 # Installation
 ## Prerequisites